HumanSignal/label-studio/docs/source/guide/install_enterprise.md

 The two central components of Label Studio Enterprise are the main app and the RQ (Redis Queue) workers.
 An on-prem deployment typically also includes the following components:

-* [**Identity provider**](auth_setup): An external IdP that connects to the main app to send a SAML assertion to Label Studio.
+* [**Identity provider**](auth_setup): An external IdP that connects to the main app to send a SAML or SCIM2.0 assertion to Label Studio.
 Identity providers help you manage user credentials and access.
 Common IdPs include Okta, Ping, Microsoft Active Directory.

     While integrating an identity provider is recommended for managing user authentication and access control in a more scalable and secure manner, Label Studio Enterprise can be deployed with its own internal user management system if preferred.
 * [**Load balancer/ingress**](ingress_config): This serves as a traffic manager that directs incoming network requests to the main app.